 There are literally hundreds of models on the market and choosing one can be difficult.
 Here we have the five best drop leg holsters on the market and how to choose the best one for your specific situation.

 - Security & Retention

-- Our Pick for the Best Drop Leg Holster on the Market
+- Best Drop Leg Holster on the Market Review

 - Drop Leg Holster vs Hip Holster